ducksluck/SAC_NORDVPN/README.md

 # SAC_NordVPN:  An OpenVPN config scraper and random connection tool
 This is a Python solution to help randomize VPN servers which users connect to and automate the downloading process from NordVPN's endless wall of text.

 SAC_NordVPN can scrape all configs, specified countries, and double-VPN country pairs.

 Downloads are threaded and max workers can be adjusted as needed.
 Downloading all 10,000+ servers takes approximately 20 minutes even with threading.
 NordVPN has a limit for downloads in a given minute. (approx 30 workers hits the max allotment)  If the limit is reached the config will be corrupt (contains a warning message only).
 These corrupted files will automatically be purged and downloaded agian.

 Script can manage connections by launching OpenVPN and killing existing OVPN processes.

+Color scheme can be changed.

 **CREDENTIALS ARE NOT MANAGED FOR SECURITY REASONS & PEACE OF MIND** Yes, you still need to manually type in your creds as such.